Support Home Launching Your Study Design

 6. Design Space: This is where you add Tasks, Questionnaires and Control Nodes.

 To find this guide useful, you should have added your Task and Questionnaire Nodes to an experiment tree.
-If you haven't done this yet, read more about how to add tasks and questionnaires to an experiment.
+If you haven't done this yet, read more about how to build an experiment.

 Once you have added your tasks and questionnaires to your experiment, you may want to consider adding Control Nodes to your experiment.
 These nodes allow you to manipulate the path of participants through your experiment.
 For example, you may want to randomise participants to two different conditions of your experiment - this can be achieved by adding a Randomiser Node.